-Mkb sucking on a tick.
+Mkb tick suction.
 Tick bite: how to recognize dangerous symptoms and provide help?
 Manifestations of hemorrhagic fever

-Of all the blood-sucking ticks, the most resentful.
-It is with them that such dangerous diseases as encephalitis and borreliosis are associated.
+Of all the blood-sucking animals, ticks cause the most disgust.
+It is with them that dangerous diseases such as encephalitis and borreliosis are associated.
 The tick bite itself is painless.
-The victim does not always identify the parasite on his body in time, which leads to sad consequences.
-But if a pest is detected, it is necessary to neutralize it correctly.
-Wrong actions when biting a forest or city tick can aggravate the situation.
+The victim does not always detect the parasite on his body in time, which leads to dire consequences.
+But if a pest is detected, it must be properly neutralized.
+Wrong actions when bitten by a forest or city tick can aggravate the situation.

 Briefly about ticks

-Knowing everything about ticks, it is easier to understand their behavior and prevent complications of the bite.
-Find out where ticks live and what they are.
-An interesting fact about ticks - these animals are not insects.
-They are arachnids of the arthropod type.
+Knowing everything about ticks makes it easier to understand their behavior and prevent bite complications.
+Let's find out where ticks live and what types they are.
+Interesting fact about ticks - these animals are not insects.
+They are arachnids from the phylum arthropods.

-In nature, it is more common to meet with ixodid ticks.
-The European forest tick and taiga tick are common species.
+In nature, one encounters ixodid ticks more often.
+European forest tick and taiga tick are common species.

 Why is a tick bite dangerous?

-• tick-borne encephalitis- the most dangerous disease, entailing inflammation of the meninges, is fraught with death;
+• tick-borne encephalitis– a most dangerous disease that causes inflammation meninges, is fraught with death;

-• Lyme disease- the same disease is known as borreliosis.
-Provokes skin, neurological and cardiological reactions, meningitis;
+• Lyme disease– the same disease is known as borreliosis.
+Provokes skin, neurological and cardiac reactions, meningitis;

-• tick-borne relapsing fever- the pathogen damages the circulatory and nervous system.
+• tick-borne relapsing fever – the pathogen damages the circulatory and nervous systems.
 The prognosis is favorable with early detection and adequate treatment;

-• hemorrhagic fever- there is damage to the central nervous system and respiratory organs.
-It develops rapidly, has a high mortality rate;
+• hemorrhagic fever– damage to the central nervous system and respiratory organs is observed.
+It develops rapidly and has a high mortality rate;

-• tularemia- severe bacterial infection, accompanied by lymphadenitis;
+• tularemia– heavy bacterial infection accompanied by lymphadenitis;

-• tick-borne ehrlichiosis- causes respiratory distress and circulatory problems.
-The complexity of diagnosis and treatment lies in the fact that the disease does not manifest itself for a long time.
+• tick-borne ehrlichiosis– Causes respiratory failure and circulatory problems.
+The difficulty of diagnosis and treatment lies in the fact that the disease for a long time doesn't show itself at all.

-If bitten by a tick, the International Classifier assigns the code B88.8.
-The diagnosis code for ICD 10 in case of infection with encephalitis is G04.0.
-If borreliosis or Lyme disease develops due to a tick bite, ICD 10 codes for disease A69.2.
+If bitten by a tick, the International Classifier assigns code B88.8.
+The diagnosis code according to ICD 10 in case of infection with encephalitis is G04.0.
+If borreliosis or Lyme disease has developed due to a tick bite, ICD 10 codes the disease A69.2.

 What does a tick bite look like?